Verifying the output of quantum optimizers with ground-state energy lower bounds: Verifying the solution of a quantum annealer

 Lastly, we consider the application of CBB to a denser graph.
 For this purpose we choose the Chimera architecture~\cite{bunyk2014architectural}, which is the natural graph on the D-wave 2000Q hardware.
 The corresponding graph is composed of $K_{4,4}$ fully connected bipartite unit cells, consisting of 8 spins – 4 horizontal and 4 vertical – with edges between each horizontal/vertical pair.
 These unit cells are arranged to form a 2D square lattice of size $L$ and a total number of $N = 8\,L^2$ spins.
 Because of the in-cell connectivity, such a graph is clearly non-planar and thus has the potential to encode NP-hard Ising models.
-We consider again a ferromagnetic model with a disordered magnetic field and we find that the CBB method is able to successfully identify the ground state energy for lattices sizes of up to a linear size of $9$.
-This corresponds to architectures involving a total number of $9 \times 9 \times (4+4) = 648$ spins, which is a remarkable advancement compared to the corresponding limit of just $225$ spins for a standard SDP-based BB method on the same hardware.
+Even though the Chimera graph is non-planar and denser than 2D rectangular and triangular lattice, using the chordal extension still gives a remarkable advantage, allowing us to reach system sizes of $L=9$, compared to just $L=5$ (on the same hardware) for an SDP-based BB method without the chordal extension.

 Although the D-Wave 200Q quantum annealer is currently implementing a Chimera graph with $2040$ functional physical qubits, they are seldom actually used as logical spins.
 Most recent studies encode each $K_{4,4}$ cell as a single logical spin, in order to suppress errors due to the finite size and qubit quality of the system~\cite{mandra2018deceptive}.
-This results in effectively solving Ising models on a 2D square lattice which, being planar, is actually proven to be polynomially solvable (see also Section~\ref{sec;complexityoffindingIsinggroundstates}).
+This results in effectively solving Ising models on a 2D square lattice which, being planar, is actually proven to be polynomially solvable (cfr.
+Appendix \ref{app:complexityoffindingIsinggroundstates}).
 The numerical test was performed on the actual Chimera graph.
 This opens up the way to benchmarking future annealing devices, once their physical qubit quality has improved to a point that makes the individual spins useful, in the much more interesting regime of non-planar graphs.